PaniniRS/hci/README.md

 ## Limitations(Tradeoffs between functionality and completeness):

 - Since it is a high fidelity prototype that does not use any databases, we didn't include any photo saving or avatar saving functionalities.
+  - This is kind off imitated by randomly generating a list or memories.
+  - While they could be hardcoded this adds uniqueness to those features.
 - It was not built as a webapp or a separate app so when we open it from mobile the site adds a scroll bar.
 - It was not possible to incorporate companion accessories such as a bracelet that notifies you when a call happens.